FrancisLin8993/email-feedback-collection/README.md

 The major function of is app is sending email to others to collect feedbacks.

-This is a tutorial project of Stephen Grider's Node Fullstack course in udemy.com.
-I will expand this project personally for learning purpose.
+This is a tutorial project of Stephen Grider's [*Node with React: Fullstack Web Development*](https://www.udemy.com/node-with-react-fullstack-web-development/) course on udemy.com.
+I will expand and improve this project personally for learning purpose.

 ---
+####Run Instructions

+1. Install the dependencies of server side app: `npm i`
+1. Install the dependencies of client app: `cd client`, then`npm i`
+1. Run the project: `npm run dev`

+---

-Project expansion & improvement TODO list:
+####Project expansion & improvement TODO list:

 - [x] The version of the sendgrid nodejs npm package in the project is deprecated.
 Update the sendgrid npm package to the newest version and refactor relevant code.
 - Change the MaterialCSS into MaterialUI.
 - Make the app become responsive.
 - Change authentication mechanism from cookie-based to JWT.
-- Integrate the app with CI server(TravisCI).
+- Integrate the app with TravisCI.
-- Add test code (including unit test and integration test).
+- Add test code
-- Add PM2 library.
 - Add Redis.
 - Use GraphQL.
 - Try to refactor the app into Typescript.